richardseberino/ibm-cloud-ha-dr/README.md

 # IBM Cloud HA & DR
-Describe usage of principals like High Availability and Disaster Recovery at IBM Cloud
+Describe the usage of Cloud Native principals like: Scalability, High Availability and Disaster Recovery at IBM Cloud

 This is an how-to tutorial, step-by-step, about how to deploy a sample application using 3 different approaches: Kubernetes/OpenShift, Function As a Service (Code Engine) and tradicional Virtual Machines.